HackingHealthHamilton/HackingHealthHamilton.github.io/_posts/2019-04-13-Save Date Hacking Health Hamilton Hackathon 2019.md

 ![Lauren](/img/2019-04-13/hackathon2019.png)
 {: .text-center}

+Save your date for Hacking Health Hamilton Hackathon 2019 (Nov 8- Nov 10)

 ### Description
 Pitch ideas, form teams, get advice from experts, and build a useable solution to address the users' problems over the course of a weekend.
 Sunday afternoon demo your solution in front of a panel of judges for a chance of winning some fantastic prizes!